Chobble Template

 The template is adapted to the specific way I build websites.
 It's an "opinionated" template, designed to load quickly with great search engine optimisation potential, and to be hostable at low cost.
 For more on effective SEO strategies, check out my free guides.

 Content management: The template has built-in collections for news posts, products with galleries, team member profiles, and multiple pages with automatic navigation.
-If you're running a restaurant or cafe, there's a complete menu system with categories, individual items, pricing, and dietary flags (vegan, gluten-free).
-Events are handled with both one-off dates and recurring schedules (like "every first Wednesday"), and they generate iCal feeds so people can subscribe to your calendar.
+Products can have options (like size or colour) with individual pricing, FAQs, specifications, and features lists.
+If you're running a restaurant or cafe, there's a menu system with categories, items, pricing, and dietary flags (vegan, gluten-free).
+Events work with both one-off dates and recurring schedules, and generate subscribable iCal feeds.
+There's also a locations system for multi-site businesses, and a properties system for holiday lets.
+Reusable content blocks (snippets) can be included across pages.

-Technical bits: The template uses semantic HTML and minimal CSS from MVP.css, which keeps things fast.
+Technical bits: The template uses semantic HTML and minimal CSS from MVP.css.
 Turbo makes page transitions instant.
-Contact forms use Formspark for delivery and Botpoison to block spammers.
-Behind the scenes there's Schema.org structured data for better SEO, SCSS support for advanced styling, and automatic navigation generation.
-The code gets tidied up by Prettier and checked by Biome linting.
-It builds quickly with Nix flakes and works with both GitHub Actions and Forgejo Actions for automated deployment.
+Contact forms use Formspark for delivery and Botpoison to block spam.
+Schema.org structured data covers products (with reviews and ratings), events, FAQs, and organisation details.
+SCSS support for styling, automatic navigation generation, and keyword-based search are included.
+Biome handles linting and there's duplicate code detection via jscpd.
+A test suite with 17+ test files runs in CI.
+It builds with Nix flakes and works with GitHub Actions and Forgejo Actions.

-Business features: Opening hours display nicely on every page.
-Social media links (Facebook, Instagram, TikTok, WhatsApp, Mastodon, Google Maps) appear in the footer.
-Reviews and testimonials have their own section.
-The RSS feed has clear instructions for subscribers, and there's a proper sitemap for search engines.
+Business features: Opening hours display on every page.
+Social media links appear in the footer - the template supports 14 platforms including Facebook, Instagram, TikTok, WhatsApp, Mastodon, YouTube, LinkedIn, and more.
+Reviews link to specific products and show aggregate ratings.
+The RSS feed has instructions for subscribers, and there's a sitemap for search engines.
+Navigation can be horizontal or in a left sidebar, with sticky mobile nav as an option.

-Hosting flexibility: The template works on loads of different hosts.
-There are example sites running on Neocities (free), Pico.sh Pages, and Bunny.net.
-The PagesCMS editor integration means you can update content without touching code if you prefer.
+Hosting flexibility: The template works on different hosts.
+There are example sites running on Bunny.net, Pico.sh Pages, and other platforms.
+PagesCMS integration means you can update content without touching code.

 I have a few ideas about future additions: